-- 2.3.3 The pre-arrival report must be given: - a. at the earlier of: - as close to the top of descent as is operationally practicable before the aircraft is estimated to arrive at its first landing place in Australian territory; and - 30 minutes before the aircraft is estimated to come to standstill after arriving at its first landing place in Australian territory; or - b. at the time specified by a biosecurity official.
+- as close to the top of descent as is operationally practicable before the aircraft is estimated to arrive at its first landing place in Australian territory; and - 30 minutes before the aircraft is estimated to come to standstill after arriving at its first landing place in Australian territory; or - at the time specified by a biosecurity official.

-Note: The commander of an aircraft on a non-scheduled flights may provide the additional information to the DAFF - Biosecurity prior to the aircraft's departure from the last port before entering Australian territory.
+Note: The commander of an aircraft on a non-scheduled flights may provide the additional information to the DAFF - Biosecurity prior to the departure of the aircraft from the last port before entering Australian territory.